Decommissioning of older installations¶

-The ELF3 archive installation will be decommissioned in September 2025, following the five-year operational period defined in the ELF Life Cycle.
+Every year in September, the oldest archive installation will be decommissioned, following the five-year operational period defined in the ELF Life Cycle.

-The ELF3 archive installation will be shut down and deleted.
+The oldest archive installation will be shut down and deleted.
 All content—including courses and learner results—will become permanently inaccessible.

-This change will not affect courses in newer installations (ELF 20/21 onwards).
+This change will not affect courses in newer installations.

-You have two options to preserve your ELF3 courses: transfer them to the 25/26 academic year installation or download a course backup file.
+You have two options to preserve your courses: transfer them to the the installation for the current academic year or download a course backup file.

-Transferring it to the ELF 25/26 installation is recommended if you plan to reuse a course in future semesters.
+Transferring it to the the installation for the current academic year is recommended if you plan to reuse a course in future semesters.
 The E-Learning Office’s user support team will assist with course transfer and perform technical checks to prevent future issues.
-Note that transfers from ELF3 must be handled by the user support staff, as the standard course transfer module cannot be used.
+Unlike regular transfers, it will not be possible to use the course transfer module for transfers from the old installation; transfers will be performed by the user support staff.

-Using the form below, you can request course transfers to the ELF 25/26 installation.
-Requests will be accepted from April until the start of the autumn semester of 2025.
+Using the form below, you can request course transfers to the current installation.
+Requests will be accepted from April until the start of the autumn semester.
 Actual transfers will begin once the new installation becomes available in summer (when standard transfers from other older installations will also be possible).

-To transfer a course from ELF3 to any installation other than ELF 25/26, don’t hesitate to contact us by email.
+To transfer a course from the oldest installation to any installation other than the current one, don’t hesitate to contact us by email.

 Attention